ibizaman/selfhostblocks/modules/services/nextcloud-server/docs/default.md

 - Declarative [Apps](#services-nextcloud-server-options-shb.nextcloud.apps) Configuration - no need
   to configure those with the UI.
-  - LDAP app: enables app and sets up integration with an existing LDAP server.
-The defaults are suited to work with [LLDAP](https://github.com/lldap/lldap) which is provided as a [building block](./block-ldap.html).
+  - [LDAP](#services-nextcloud-server-usage-ldap) app: enables app and sets up integration with an existing LDAP server.
-  - [Preview Generator](https://apps.nextcloud.com/apps/previewgenerator) app: enables app and sets up required cron job.
+  - [Preview Generator](#services-nextcloud-server-usage-previewgenerator) app: enables app and sets up required cron job.
-  - [Only Office](https://apps.nextcloud.com/apps/onlyoffice) app: enables app and sets up Only Office service.
+  - [Only Office](#services-nextcloud-server-usage-onlyoffice) app: enables app and sets up Only Office service.
   - Any other app through the [shb.nextcloud.extraApps](#services-nextcloud-server-options-shb.nextcloud.extraApps) option.